MirelaI/flask_heroku_example/README.md

 We saw in [Flask Config example](https://github.com/MirelaI/flask_config_example) how we can setup our configuration in a JSON formatted file and in the same time keep the configuration hidden in our GitHub repository while using [.gitignore](https://help.github.com/articles/ignoring-files/).
 These were the basic steps to achieve our goal: NOT to publish our secret keys to GitHub.

 Now, you might wonder, but how this will work in Heroku?
-As I still need to push the code on the Heroku remote master branch to deploy my application and if I keep my secret keys away from Github, Heroku will not know from where to read them.
+As I still need to push the code on the Heroku remote main branch to deploy my application and if I keep my secret keys away from Github, Heroku will not know from where to read them.
 Will demo step by step how this is possible, so please join me in this journey.

 This example shows you how you can setup your application to be deployable in Heroku and also still keep your keys secret.
 Do not worry if the steps for keeping your keys secret are not the same as in the [Flask Config example](https://github.com/MirelaI/flask_config_example) example, because this example had to be adapted to work best with Heroku, but the principle is the same.
 We are just going to use a different type of configuration file.